Piero24/Computer-Networks_20-21/README-EN.md

 There are several server-side and client-side exercises in C language.

-The basic files provided by the teacher are those called standardCW.c and standardSW.c Inside each folder there is the complete solution and the file with the text.
+The basic files provided by the teacher are those called standardCW.c, standardCW.c and standardWP.c Inside each folder there is the complete solution and / or the file with the text.

-The 2 standard files have very simple comments on all the code to allow an easy understanding
+The 3 standard files have very simple comments on all the code so as to allow for easy understanding

+The txt file contains some recommendations and customizations for the vim text editor that will be used in the exam.
+The RDC21-prof folder contains everything you did during the year with the teacher.

 The solutions instead have only the lines modified and / or added with the comment.
 The other lines that are the same as those of the standard files do not have comments to make them easier to read.

 ### Authors and Copyright